blbrock/Nest-MOD/README.md

 setbacks or when homes are not occupied.
 Mod/con boilers with ODR adjust their heat output to compensate for outdoor temperatures by dialing back heat ouput during warm weather and increasing output when it is cold.
-A properly tuned mod/con ODR boiler will produce just enough heat to compensate for the building's heat loss and therefore run at lower output for longer output for longer periods of time.
+A properly tuned mod/con ODR boiler will produce just enough heat to compensate for the building's heat loss and therefore run at lower temperatures for periods of time compared to a conventional system.

 Because of their lower operating temperatures, mod/con ODR boilers can take many hours to recover from a temperature setback, if they recover at all.
 This is particularly true for radiant floor heating systems